paulo-granthon/bertoti/Engenharia de Software/readme.md

 # Definition:
   A Software Engineer is someone that is capable of designing a project, including it's development time, scale and cost, develop and implement, maintain, test and evaluate such project.
+  The proccess of developing a large scale software can be defined into 6 steps:
+   - **Requirements:** Defining the *functional*, *non-functional* and *domain* requirements.
+   - **Design:** Idealize the internal components, properties, interfaces, relationships and interactions of all the systems of the project.
+   - **Construction:** The development or implementation of the project.
+   - **Testing:** Validation of the software's capabilities and usability.
+   - **Analysis:** Validation of some of the software properties such as performance, robustness, and security.
+   - **Maintenance:** Providing cost-effective support after shipping the software product.

+The role of a Software Engineer or Software Engineering team, is to successfully implement those steps to create a software.